opengisci/opengisci.github.io/_posts/2023-10-17-site-review.md

 ## Blog Posts

+- There are *three* discussion blog posts so far:
+  - Week 1: Science / GIS discourse
+  - Week 2: Open Source GIS / Reproducibility
+  - Week 5: Error / Uncertainty

+There are *two* blog posts advertising your reproduction studies so far:
+  - Chakraborty
+  - Malcomb et al (due this week)

 - Do posts cite appropriate readings?
 - Is any proofreading / revision necessary?
 - Does the most misinterpret anything from the reading, or miss something important for the argument being made?